replit/kaboom/doc/26-add-level.md

 ## Enabling collision detection: collecting coins

-When a coin is collected, we want it to disappear and add the score updated accordingly:
+When our sprite collides with a coin, the coin is collected.
+Let's add the code to make the coin disappear and update the score accordingly:

 ```javascript
 player.onCollide("coin", (coin) => {